msurdi/html-string/README.md

 The `:safe` modifier in the previous template would skip the XSS protection.

+## Available modifiers

+`safe`

+  Mark the preceding interpolated value as safe for raw output (no XSS escaping).

+`attrs`

+  Convert each property of the preceding interpolated value to html attributes.
+Camelcase names are converted to kebab-case.
+For example `{dateCustom: "value"}` will be rendered as `data-custom="value"`.

 ## Editor support

 If you are using [Visual Studio Code](https://code.visualstudio.com/), you can use the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension for syntax highlighting, autocompletion, etc.